-This aims to solve the problem by considering the problem from a customer’s point of view so therefore it must be written in the context of how a user actually experiences any particular application.
+This aims to consider the problem from a customer’s point of view so therefore it must be written in the context of how a user actually experiences any particular application.
 It is about defining the user stories by considering all the predefined requirements of the customer.
-They decide that what are the user requirements and the scope of software application tha needs to be completed via developers by taking into consideration the user story.
+They decide that what are the user requirements and the scope of the software application that needs to be developed by taking into consideration the user story.

 2. Acceptance Tests :

-It is an approach of software testing the place a machine is examined for acceptability and helps us to decide whether or not the software satisfies its Acceptance Criteria by assisting the clients to figure out whether or not to receive that particular software or not.
-The most important purpose of this test is to evaluate the compliance of the device with the commercial enterprise requirements and examine whether or not it is suited for delivery or not.
+It is an approach of software testing where software is examined for acceptability and helps to decide whether or not the software satisfies its Acceptance Criteria by assisting the clients to figure out whether or not to receive that particular software.
+The most important purpose of this test is to evaluate the compliance of the software with requirements and examine whether it is suited for delivery or not.
 On the client-side, they implement the acceptance tests to test whether or not the user story is executed and successfully implemented.

 Difference between Acceptance Criteria and Acceptance Tests :